hackerschoolmty/Rails201/02/readme.md

 - Tests should be reliable.
 - Tests should be easy to write
 - Tests should be easy to understand
-If you mind these three factors in your approach, you’ll go a long way toward becoming an honest-to-goodness practitioner of Test-Driven Development.
 In the end, though,  even if your tests are not quite as optimized as they could be, are a great way to start.
 This approach allows to take an advantage of a fully automated test suite and using tests to drive development and remove potential bugs and edge cases.

 ### Setting up Rspec